-Humous with Walnut Oil and Cumin
+Humous, or hummus, with Walnut Oil and Cumin

 “To create the perfect craters you see in houmous served in Turkish restaurants dollop the dip in the centre of the plate, then use the back of the spoon to spread it around.
 Rest the spoon on top of the centre of the plate and twist the plate clockwise to create an even crater in the centre: it acts as the perfect moat for the drizzle of oil.”